-The recession of the late 1980s and early 1990s reversed the good fortunes which the construction industry felt in the mid-1980s.
+The recession of the late 1980s and early 1990s reversed the good fortunes of the construction industry in the mid-1980s.
 The industry is recovering in the 1990s, however.
-Housing permits issued in Massachusetts increased by 29.1 percent in 1992 and by 6.7 percent in 1993.
+Housing permits issued in Massachusetts increased by 30.3 percent in 1992, 9.3 percent in 1993, and 2.9 percent in 1994.
 This follows a prolonged decline in demand that extended from 1986 to 1991.
+Since 1991, sales of existing homes in Massachusetts increased at a yearly rate considerably higher than the national average.
 Relative housing prices in Boston continue to outpace those of the rest of the nation, however.
-In 1983, the price for a single family home in the Boston Metropolitan area was 18 percent higher than the national average; by 1993, home prices were 61 percent higher than the national average.
+In 1983, the price for a single family home in the Boston Metropolitan area was 18 percent higher than the national average; by 1994, home prices were 64.4 percent higher than the national average.

 The travel and tourism industry represents a significant component of the overall Massachusetts economy.
-The Massachusetts Office of Travel and Tourism estimates that a total of 25.1 million people visited the Commonwealth in 1993, spending \$8.72 billion.
+The Massachusetts Office of Travel and Tourism estimates that a total of 25.9 million people visited the Commonwealth in 1994, spending \$8.71 billion.